Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/bones/editing/sketching/introduction.rst

    using different methods.

-The *point of view* is important, as it determines the future bones' roll angle: the Z axis of a future bone will be aligned with the view Z axis of the 3D View in which you draw its "parent" stroke (unless you use the *Template* converting method...).
+The *point of view* is important, as it determines the future bones' roll angle: the Z axis of a future bone will be aligned with the Z axis of the 3D View in which you draw its "parent" stroke (unless you use the *Template* converting method...).
 Strokes are drawn in the current view plane passing through the 3D cursor, but you can create somewhat "3D" strokes using the *Adjust* drawing option in different views (see below).